Here’s how to curtail the three most common culprits

-How to deal: Skip raking leaves (where mold spores tend to accumulate), and use a humidifier in your home to decrease dampness.
+How to deal: Skip raking leaves (where mold spores tend to accumulate), and use a dehumidifier in your home to decrease dampness.

 Animals: Dander from animals can trigger more sensitive reactions in the winter season because you and your animals are inside together more often.
 There also is less air circulation so pet dander can be more concentrated in the air and hence, more noticeable.

 How to deal: Change your furnace filter once per month, and talk to your doctor about medication to lessen symptoms.
 Try to groom your animal weekly, and if you do not have a pet, avoid visiting friends or family during the holidays who do.
 Instead, offer to host at your home, where you can control your exposure to animal dander.